2000 Kosovan local elections: Zvečan

+Peja District

+Peja

+Ali Lajçi of the Democratic League of Kosovo was chosen as mayor after the election.
+UNMIK leader Bernard Kouchner appointed Božidar Krstić to the municipal assembly as a representative of Peja's Serb community.

+Istog

+Fadil Ferati of the Democratic League of Kosovo was chosen as mayor after the election.

+Klina

+Ismet Rraci of the Democratic League of Kosovo was chosen as mayor after the election.
+He was assassinated by unknown parties in April 2001.
+Ramë Manaj, also of the Democratic League of Kosovo, was chosen as his successor.

 Subsequent developments

-Following the results, and in light of the Serb boycott, UNMIK leader Bernard Kouchner indicated that he would appoint Serb representatives to councils in predominantly Serb areas.
-Objections were raised from some community leaders, including the serving mayors of Leposavić, Zubin Potok, Zvečan, and Kosovska Mitrovica (as chosen by the local assemblies elected in the 1996 Serbian local elections).
-Notwithstanding this, functional local administrations were established by UNMIK in the Serb communities.
+Following the results, and in light of the Serb boycott, UNMIK leader Bernard Kouchner said that he would appoint Serb representatives to municipal assemblies in the predominantly Serb areas.
+Objections were raised by some community leaders, including the serving mayors of Leposavić, Zubin Potok, Zvečan, and Kosovska Mitrovica (as chosen by municipal assemblies elected in the 1996 Serbian local elections).
+Notwithstanding this, UNMIK was able to establish functional local assemblies in Leposavić, Zubin Potok, and Zvečan, which in turn selected new mayors in their communities.

-Nenad Radosavljević, the leader of the Serbian National Council in Leposavić until his removal in mid-2000, became mayor in that community.
-He stood down from the role partway through his term.
-Online sources do not indicate if the position was filled; Nebojša Radulović served as deputy mayor and may have been acting mayor.
+Nenad Radosavljević, who had previously led the Serbian National Council in Leposavić, became mayor in that community.
+He stood down from the role later in 2001.
+Online sources do not indicate if anyone was formally appointed as his successor prior to the 2002 local elections; Nebojša Radulović served as deputy mayor and may also have been acting mayor.

-In Zubin Potok, Slaviša Ristić of the Democratic Party of Serbia was selected by the assembly as mayor.
+In Zubin Potok, Slaviša Ristić of the Democratic Party of Serbia was selected by the local assembly as mayor.

-Desimir Petković, who had served as mayor of Zvečan prior to the elections, was confirmed for another term in office afterwards.
+Desimir Petković, who had served as mayor of Zvečan prior to the 2000 elections, was confirmed for another term in office afterwards.

-Nikola Radović, the former mayor of Kosovska Mitrovica in the Serbian system, served as mayor in North Mitrovica for a time.
-In late 2002, control of the North Mitrovica municipal administration was handed over to UNMIK on a temporary basis.
+The situation in northern Kosovska Mitrovica was different, as it was not recognized by UNMIK as a separate municipality.
+The Serbian government continued to recognize the pre-war municipal administration led by Nikola Radović until 2002, although its authority was for a time eclipsed by the local Serbian National Council led by Oliver Ivanović.
+Ivanović left the SNV in 2001, at which time its influence in civil government declined.

+In November 2002, the Serbian government agreed to give UNMIK direct control over the municipal government of northern Kosovska Mitrovica on a provisional basis.
+Radović gave his support to the initiative.
+The board held its first meeting on 30 May 2003.